gcallah/MiscWriting/AI/AIAndSemiotics/AIandSemiotics.md

  that any physical state that has the structure of an algorithm is in fact, running that algorithm, and also thinking it, then we should accept that thermostats really are thinking about the temperature of our house.
 [REF]

+A problem with Chalmer's panpsychism is, what if we took an ordinary thermostat, and simply rewired its outputs, so that when the thermostat "knew" that it was too cold, the result would be that the heat would go off, and when it "knew" that it was too hot, the heat would turn on.

 * Footnote: Chalmers uses "state machine" but that is just a particular way of picturing an algorithm.